 Software Updates Overloading your Machine

-Most of the applications and programs on your computer come with pre-installed automatic updates activated.
-In some cases, they can consume an unexpected amount of space of your hard drive and end up interfering with normal functions of the computer.
+Most of the applications and programs on your PC come with pre-installed automatic updates activated.
+In some cases, they can consume an unexpected amount of space of your hard drive and end up interfering with normal functions of the PC.

 Many Applications Opening Automatically Once you Start Up your Computer

-Many applications on your computer can come programmed to start automatically anytime you start up your computer.
-When such applications load automatically upon start up, they can increase the start up time, cause overall slow down of your computer, and potentially conflict with other running programs on your computer.
-Not all programs need to auto start with the computer.
+Many applications on your PC can come programmed to start automatically anytime you start up your PC.
+When such applications load automatically upon start up, they can increase the start up time, cause overall slow down of your computer, and potentially conflict with other running programs on your PC.
+Not all programs need to auto start with the PC.

 A Virus Infection

-Some tips below are easy and others are more difficult.
-We recommend that you make a backup of your computer before attempting any changes to your computer.
+Here is a list of easy along with some more complicated suggestions.
+We recommend that you make a backup of your PC before attempting any changes.

 Quit or Shut down Programs You are not Using If you realize your computer is running slow, quit or shut down the programs you are not using and have only a single browser window if possible.

-Empty the Computer’s Trash This may help if your hard drive is full.
-You can empty your computer’s trash, deleting files which you are not using in your attempt to enhance its speed.
+Empty the Windows Trash This may help if your hard drive is full.
+You can empty your Windows trash, deleting files which you are not using in your attempt to enhance its speed.

-Review Your Computer’s Start Up Disable programs in your computer that start up automatically which are not necessary and keep the ones you consider important.
+Review Your PC’s Start Up Disable programs in your PC that start up automatically which are not necessary and keep the ones you consider important.

 Remove Browser Extensions Some browser extensions can cause surfing to feel slow or your online searches to be slow and not look the same as before.
 This is usually related to a browser extension slowing your Internet down.
 Remove browser extension that you don’t need.

-Perform Computer Maintenance The computer includes programs built in to perform maintenance, such as drive clean up, scan disk, defrag, etc.
+Perform Computer Maintenance The PC includes programs built in to perform maintenance, such as drive clean up, scan disk, defrag, etc.

 Avoid Free Computer Software Many folks will attempt to fix their slow computer by finding free software that will speed up their PC.
 Some of these are cleverly disguised viruses or fake companies that steal your credit card info.
 Some software will examine your computer and report fake issues and ask for payment.
 There are some good programs out there, just be careful.